remblock/REMChain-Automated-Bot/README.md

 # REMChain-Automated-Bot

-This bot is fully customisable, allowing the user to choose whether to have their votes, claims and even a percentage of their claimed rewards restaked automatically daily.
-Please note in order for this to work you need to have your **vote**, **claim** and **stake** account permissions setup.<br>
+This bot is fully customisable, allowing the user to choose whether to have their votes, claims and even a percentage of their claimed rewards restaked or transfered automatically.<br>
 <br>
-If you haven't refer to [**https://github.com/SooSDExZ/REMChain-Testnet-Scripts**](https://github.com/SooSDExZ/REMChain-Testnet-Scripts) to setup these permissions.

 ***